uos/rmagine_ros/README.md

 # imagine_ros

-ROS integration of imagine library.
-Simulate different sensors in meshes.
+Robots simulate their sensors in triangle meshes.

-Examples for:
+ROS integration of **imagine** library and examples for:
 - Basic usage of imagine library
 - Simulating different attributes for intersections
 - Advanced examples to speed up your applications